- April 3rd, 2020

-British wholesale gas prices fell on Friday morning as higher liquefied natural gas (LNG) send-out and Norwegian flows created an oversupplied market.
+British prompt wholesale gas prices fell on Friday morning as milder temperatures and stronger wind output curbed demand.

 ›

-British wholesale gas prices fell on Friday morning as higher liquefied natural gas (LNG) send-out and Norwegian flows created an oversupplied market.
+British prompt wholesale gas prices fell on Friday morning as milder temperatures and stronger wind output curbed demand.

 ›

-Oil prices rose by more than $2 on Friday, building on gains in the previous session after U.S. President Donald Trump hinted he may intervene in the price war between Saudi Arabia and Russia.
+Oil prices fell on Friday, coming off their biggest one-day gains in the previous session after U.S. President Donald Trump said he had brokered a deal between Saudi Arabia and Russia to cut output, but made no offer to reduce U.S. production.

 ›